Clinical Program Success Stories

 According to Hasse, God was intimately involved in the outcome.
 In the last meeting, professor, student and client bowed their heads and prayed for the outcome of the case.
 "We surrendered it to Him and said, 'Your will be done,'" Hasse said.
 "He was faithful to bring it through with what I was convinced was the just and right result."

-Melissa Hudgins recognizes that her hands-on work with the Civil Litigation clinic will improve her career prospects.
+Melissa Hudgins recognizes that her hands-on work with the Civil Practice Clinic will improve her career prospects.
 For her, however, the Clinic is about much more than personal gain.

 “The beauty of the Clinic is not only the practical experience it offers students,” she says, “but that it allows clients to have a hand in changing students’ perceptions about those who depend on government aid to survive.”

 In the fall of her 3L year, Hudgins worked on behalf of a single mother of three whose food stamp and Temporary Assistance for Needy Families (TANF) benefits had been terminated.
 The client received this sanction because she was alleged to have intentionally violated the program’s requirements.

 In order to properly defend her client’s cause, Hudgins took the time to get to know her.
 She discovered that in addition to a lack of education, her client experienced difficulty finding adequate child care and transportation, all of which prevented her from supporting her family.
 She learned that her client also suffered from chronic medical problems that exacerbated the difficulties she faced when applying for public assistance.